Sharath15eUR/Tamanna-/Moulik_Tammana_Linux Training_Module 1/readme.md

    ```
    ![alt text](4.png)

-## 5.Create 3 files in a dir1 and re-direct the output of list command with sorted by timestamp
+## 5.Create 3 files in a dir1 and re-direct the output of list command with sorted by timestamp.
   1. Create 3 files at different instance of time
      ```bash
      touch <filename>